karoldavid/project2-image-filter/README.md

 # Image Filtering Microservice

-A publicly hosted image can be sent to the Image Filering Microservice and the processed image will be returned.
-The Image Filering Microservice is the second project of the [Udacity AWS Cloud Developer Nanodegree](https://www.udacity.com/course/cloud-developer-nanodegree--nd9990).
+A publicly hosted image can be sent to the Image Filtering Microservice and the processed image will be returned.
+The Image Filtering Microservice is the second project of the [Udacity AWS Cloud Developer Nanodegree](https://www.udacity.com/course/cloud-developer-nanodegree--nd9990).

 ### Prerequisites